Rihanna And Chris Brown Together Again? Her Friends Beg Her To Drop Him

 “Friends of Rihanna want her to think about what he did to her and want her to move forward and not backwards,” the insider stated.
 “They understand that she and Chris had a strong bond, but there are some things you just have to move on from.
 Her pals are hoping she never returns to Chris even in a friends capacity.”

-To make the situation worse, Heavy reports that Brown was recently involved in a dispute with Karrueche Tran and it’s clear that he hasn’t gotten over his problems.
+To make the situation worse, Heavy reports that Brown was recently involved in a dispute with Karrueche Tran, and it’s clear that he hasn’t gotten over his problems.
 In fact, Tran filed a restraining order against Brown, which is probably one reason why he reached out to his old flame.
 Tran claims that Brown punched her on multiple occasions and once pushed her down some stairs.
 Given Brown’s dark past, now isn’t an ideal time for Rihanna to let him back into her life.

 how I woke up feeling after my #FENTYxPUMA show last night! my. robe. is. betta. than. yours.